Join us on this virtual tour of the farm, we hope this will inspire you to come and visit the farm in person!

 Soil fertility, and sequestering carbon

 When Joanne first bought the land late in 2009 the soil was very low in organic matter (2%) which isn’t unusual for farmland used for conventional chemical farming.
 But for an organic grower like Joanne it was a terrible shock!
 Soil organic matter is essential for healthy, naturally grown plants, and it also sequesters carbon in the soil, removing carbon dioxide from the atmosphere.
-We aim to increase our soil organic matter so that by 2015 the farm becomes carbon neutral, and then carbon negative.
+We aim to increase our soil organic matter to enable the farm to become carbon neutral, and then carbon negative.

 Crop rotation signs. photo credit Jonathan Cherry

-To keep our soil fertile we use any natural source of organic matter and nutrients that we can find locally, to reduce our fuel use.
-These include:
+To keep our soil fertile we use natural sources of organic matter and nutrients that we can find locally, to reduce our fuel use.
+Over the years these have included:

 - growing green manure crops including nitrogen fixing vetch & clover.